 Charlotte Laubard to Curate Swiss Pavilion at 2019 Venice Biennale

 The Swiss Arts Council Pro Helvetia has appointed Charlotte Laubard as curator of the Swiss pavilion for the Fifty-Eighth Venice Biennale.
-Laubard is a Geneva-based, Franco-Swiss art historian and curator, who currently serves as the head of the visual arts department at the Geneva School of Art and Design and the artistic director of its art center LiveInYourHead.
+Laubard is a Geneva-based, Franco Swiss art historian and curator, who currently serves as the head of the visual arts department at the Geneva School of Art and Design and as the artistic director of its art center, LiveInYourHead.